the-ashraf/react-demo/README.md

-I built the pp from scratch, without using any starter templates.
+I built the app from scratch, without using any starter templates.
 I installed React Router and added a few routes, as well as i18n-next to support multiple languages.
 I used a few translatable keys and made sure the layout has RTL support.

 I used RTKQ to create an API slice to fetch the reservations list directly from the included Github gist.
 Finally, I used Tailwind CSS for all the styles.